 The protocol allows a user to create their own gateway and other users can choose gateways based on merits such as lower cost, meaning the system incentivizes or rewards honest behavior and low cost services.

-With Dex.top exchange, customers are able to do instant trading for majority of the crypto pairs.
+With Dex.top exchange, customers are able to do instant trading for majority of the cryptocurrency pairs.
 The system uses a two-ledger system; with matching and trading taking place off-chain and the off-chain ledger is then synced with the on-chain ledger to update the off-chain with user information.

 Dex.top is also giving away WBCH and custom DEx.top ledger wallets (EST. 100 USD in value) to celebrate the partnership between the two and the launch of WBCH/ETH trading pairs.
 The promotion runs until Oct 31th.